Can Foods “Help” Keep You Safe From The Sun?

 Your body needs antioxidants from foods.
-Supplements fail to work, and some are known to pose dangers for your body.
+Supplements fail to work, and some are known to pose dangers to your body.
 A healthy diet is your best protection.

 Cut Your Risks

 The lycopene in watermelon may make it less likely that you get a sunburn.
 While it is known that lycopene does protect your skin, it is not known how much you may need, or how fast the body can make enough lycopene.
-Don’t stop using your broad-spectrum sunscreen with an SPF of 30 or higher every day.
-Remember your sun blocking shirt.
+Don’t stop using your broad-spectrum sunscreen with an SPF of 30 or higher.

 Choose Foods To Help Protect You

-Proof of how protective food may not be available yet, we do know to stay out in the sun, make sure to include a healthy diet.
+Proof of how protective food may not be available yet, we do know to stay out in the sun and make sure to include a healthy diet.
 A diet that may help your skin if you are overexposed.

 Food can help you keep your skin healthy.
-Lack of proof makes wearing sun blocking clothing a better idea for safe time in the sun.
-A wide brimmed hat, sunglasses, along sleeved sun blocking shirt and sun screen on all exposed skin is the best way to take care of your skin.
+Lack of proof makes wearing sun blocking clothing a better idea for a safe time in the sun.
+A wide-brimmed hat, sunglasses, a long sleeved sun blocking shirt, and sunscreen on all exposed skin is the best way to take care of your skin.

 Is Your Child Getting Too Much Sun?